Suboxone vs. Vivitrol: A Head-to-Head Comparison

 All patients received medical management at each study visit including psychoeducation about opioid use disorder, an adherence plan, advice to abstain from all substance use, monitoring of side effects, and encouraging attendance at therapy and mutual-help groups.
 The medical management schedule was the same for both Suboxone vs. Vivitrol – weekly for the first month, then every two weeks for the next 3 months, then every month for the final 2 months.
 Suboxone doses ranged from 8 to 24 mg depending on clinical need – these are typical doses.
 Vivitrol was administered every 28 days, and before starting the medication, individuals needed to be abstinent from all opioids for at least 3 days, have a toxicology screen negative for opioids, and pass a “naloxone challenge” to be sure they would not withdraw from the Vivitrol.

-The primary outcome was “relapse”, measured after the first 3 weeks to prevent against detoxification-related, opioid medication from being counted as opioid use, and defined as one of the following:
+The primary outcome was “relapse”, measured after the first 3 weeks, and defined as one of the following:

 - 4 consecutive weeks of opioid use determined by urine drug test (a missed drug test was counted as “positive” indicating use)